Top local movers for Chicago to Nashville moves

 - Nashville’s population is about 75% less than Chicago.

-- Nashville's public transportation has a score of 4 out of 10 versus Chicago's higher score of 9.
+- Nashville’s public transportation score of 4 out of 10 is lower than Chicago’s score of 9.

 - Nashville is more walkable than Chicago with a score of 96 out of 100 vs Chicago’s 77 out of 100.

-- Both Nashville and Chicago have the same bike-friendliness score of 72 out of 100, meaning Nashville is about as safe for cyclists as Chicago.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Nashville and Chicago have similar bike-friendliness scores (72 vs 72), meaning Nashville is about as safe for cyclists as Chicago.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Nashville’s crime rate is higher than Chicago with a score of 49.1 compared to Chicago’s 35.19.
 This means that Nashville neighborhoods are safer than 49.1% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.